 Architects and clients will also have the peace of mind that the contracted woodworking firm is adhering to the standards and will deliver the best quality woodwork based on industry best practice.
 Quality control is easier if a woodworking firm is licensed to the standards.

 Quality control and compliance with the standards also mean that architects will not be at fault if the woodworking firm fails to meet the minimum standards after inspections.
 The necessary corrections will be made without any additional expense to either you or the client, and it is the obligation of the woodworking firm to comply.
 Just this fact almost guarantees outstanding quality and shows integrity of work ethic.

 When it comes to quality assurance, architects do not need to do the inspections themselves to ensure the quality of work.
 Professional experienced inspectors will do it for them.
 This significantly reduces the burden of work.

 Additionally, every QCP-licensed woodworking firm has been vetted by QCP.
 That means you don’t have to undertake any checks or verifications yourself, but you can simply choose a QCP-licensed woodworker near you, safe in the knowledge that they produce high-quality woodwork and adhere to industry standards.

-What Architects say about the AWS
+What architects say about the AWI Standards

 “We can now defend the quality of the woodwork with third-party validation.
 We can confidently accept or reject the work and require a replacement, accept a credit for any deficiencies, or receive an extended warranty.
 We wouldn’t have had this level of assurance without QCP.”
 Grant Golightly, architect